SiftScience/sift-android/README.md

 ### Custom Integration
 #### Initialize Sift in your main Activity

 Configure the Sift object in the `onCreate` method of your application's main Activity (the one that begins the application).
 If the user id is known at this point, you can set it here.
 Otherwise, you should set it as soon as it is known.
-In the main Activity, also override `onPause`, `onResume`, and `onStop` as shown:
+In the main Activity, also override `onPause`, `onResume`, and `onDestroy` as shown:

 ```
 import siftscience.android.Sift;